 GVEA brought the BESS online in 2003.
 It can provide 27 MW of power for 15 minutes.
 This gives us enough time to start up local generation when there are problems with the Intertie or power plants in Anchorage or Fairbanks.
 The BESS is housed in a local Fairbanks warehouse.

-- Watch a short video about the BESS or read more about it.
+- In lieu of a site tour, we offer a short video about the BESS or read more about it.

-- A tour of the BESS takes about one hour.
+- Should a site-tour be scheduled, the tour would take about one hour.
 You’ll get to see the batteries up close, learn about how they work and what they do behind the scenes for our cooperative.
 Due to the more complex subject matter, this tour is not recommended for children.

-GVEA’s coal-fired plant is located in Healy, Alaska, about two hours from Fairbanks.
-It was established in 1967 and can generate up to 25 MW of power.
+- Healy Unit 1 - It was established in 1967 and can generate up to 25 MW of power.
 Though one of our oldest plants, it is one of the most economical to operate.
-A tour of the Healy Power Plant takes about one hour.